 - Scientific Board of the American Radium Society

 - SWOG (formerly known as the Southwest Oncology Group) Mesothelioma Steering Committee

 - SWOG Lung Executive Committee

-On top of that, she works with ASCO and the American Association for Cancer Research (AACR) to lobby the U.S. Congress to improve the amounts of funding they provide for cancer research.
+Dr. Tsao also partners with ASCO and the American Association for Cancer Research (AACR) to lobby the United States Congress to provide more funding for cancer research.

 Dr. Taso is also a member of the following medical research associations:

 - ASCO Leadership Development Program

 - International Association for the Study of Lung Cancer